aaronccasanova/aacc/packages/designtokens.io/README.md

   - `prefix`: The prefix added to each CSS variable.
   - `delimiter`: The delimiter used when joining a design token path to create CSS variable names.
 Defaults to `-`.
-  - `indent`: The indentation used for each CSS variable when wrapped in a `selector`.
+  - `indent`: The indentation used for each CSS variable.
 Defaults to 2 space characters.

 ### `toSCSSVars(designTokens: DesignTokens, options: ToSCSSVarsOptions): string`